Animal Tattoo Meanings: On Animism and Tattooing

 Peacock feathers are thought to have magical and hypnotizing powers.
 In South Asian mythology, the peacock feather was used by Lord Krishna to cleanse the feet of the goddess Radha, and is thus also associated with beauty and knowledge.

-Be sure to follow us on Instagram for more tattoo inspiration!
+Be sure to follow us for a daily dose of tattoo inspiration!